Ryan Pollin for Zondits, September 7, 2015. Image credit: HebiFot

 To attain the ‘next level of energy efficiency,’ five key challenges must be overcome: increasing the magnitude of savings; diversifying energy efficiency resources; measuring and ensuring the persistence of energy efficiency savings; integrating energy efficiency savings with a carbon reduction framework; and understanding and valuing energy efficiency as part of an evolving grid.

-The urgency of addressing climate change and the changing electric grid require a 'next level of energy efficiency' to mobilize energy savings that go beyond historical practice and integrate with a grid characterized by high levels of intermittent resources and variable load.
-To reach this next level, we must first understand the challenges ahead, which is the subject of this article.1 This article focuses on California, but the challenges discussed apply elsewhere as well.
+The urgency of addressing climate change and the changing electric grid require a “next level of energy efficiency” to mobilize energy savings that go beyond historical practice and integrate with a grid characterized by high levels of intermittent resources and variable load.
+To reach this next level, we must first understand the challenges ahead, which is the subject of this article.[note]Once the challenges facing the next level of efficiency are understood, the second step is identifying new tools and opportunities to address those challenges.
+The third step is developing and implementing a policy and market framework to support this next level of efficiency.[/note] This article focuses on California, but the challenges discussed apply elsewhere as well.
 Energy efficiency has a major role to play in the 21st century grid, but unless the challenges ahead for the next level of efficiency are acknowledged and addressed, we will waste valuable time and money in the struggle to address climate change.

 II.
 The Challenges Ahead